-The NYISO Staff shall submit the draft CRP to TPAS and ESPWG for review and comment.
-The NYISO shall make available to any interested party sufficient information to replicate the results of the draft CRP.
-The information made available will be electronically masked and made available subject to such other terms and conditions that the NYISO may reasonably determine are necessary to prevent the disclosure of any Confidential Information or Critical Energy Infrastructure Information contained in the information made available.
-Following completion of that review, the draft CRP shall be forwarded, along with a summary of all comments of interested parties provided duringreflecting the revisions resulting from the TPAS and ESPWG review, shall be forwarded to the Operating Committee for a discussion and action.
-The NYISO shall notify the Business Issues Committee of the date of the Operating Committee meeting at which the draft CRP is to be presented.
+The ISO staff shall submit the draft CRP to TPAS and ESPWG for review and comment.
+The ISO shall make available to any interested party sufficient information to replicate the results of the draft CRP.
+The information made available will be electronically masked and made available pursuant to a process that the ISO reasonably determines is necessary to prevent the disclosure of any Confidential Information or Critical Energy Infrastructure Information contained in the information made available.
+Following completion of the TPAS and ESPWG review, the draft CRP reflecting the revisions resulting from the TPAS and ESPWG review shall be forwarded to the Operating Committee for a discussion and action.
+The ISO shall notify the Business Issues Committee of the date of the Operating Committee meeting at which the draft CRP is to be presented.
 Following the Operating Committee vote, the draft CRP will be transmitted to the Management Committee for a discussion and action.